amjiuzi/222/content/post/sic/index.md

 publication: ""
 publication_short: ""

-abstract: I joined the campus orchestra as a pianist.
-We performed in the National Art Exhibition annually, also in ceremonies and private parties.
+abstract: Joined a pharmacology lab in my hometown for this unbelivable vacation.
+Finally found inner peace with imperfect WB result.

 # Summary.
 An optional shortened abstract.
-summary: Joined a pharmacology lab in my hometown, just in case the comming semester will not come that soon.
+summary: Joined a pharmacology lab in my hometown for this unbelivable vacation.
 Finally found inner peace with imperfect WB result.

 tags:
 - Tumor Pharmacology